 Most people who travel to northwest Vietnam opt for the comforts and commercialisation of Sapa, while the much better looking Ha Giang Province gets almost entirely overlooked.
-I guess some people like mountain towns like they like their women: easy and not that attractive.
+I guess some people aren’t so fussy when it comes to mountain towns.
 Not me though.
 I preferred Ha Giang Province — the scenery is incredible, the locals are genuinely friendly and I never once heard “You buy from me!!”.
 That demand (it’s never phrased as a question) is rampant in Sapa — so if you’re sick of the hard sale and want to see a special region of Vietnam, make your way to Ha Giang Province.

 Lao Cai to Ha Giang City